vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

 ![Bearded men: Ubuntu, Fedora, Debian, Arch, Gentoo, LFS](https://qph.fs.quoracdn.net/main-qimg-9e304ad7584dc97abaee6bcaff44d2e3.webp)

-### Tiny distributions for old PCs
+### Distributions for old PCs with 32-bit processors

+> **Notes.** 32bit processors are next:
+>
+> - i386 is for extremely old CPU generation dating before Pentium.
+>
+> - i686 is post Pentium generation (which includes all Intel 32-bit x86 processors up to and including the Pentium 4, etc. as well as processors from AMD (AMD K6) and other vendors which make compatible 32-bit chips).
+>
+>   > No one today have i386, they are at least 15 years old.
+>   >
+>   > That being said, i386 marks a 'compatibility' build and should work on ANY 32bit x86 CPU. i686 may or may not use MMX, SSE and more extensions.
+>   >
+>   > i686 can always run i386. the reverse is not always true.
+>
+> - Pentium M (March 12, 2003).
+The Pentium M represented a new and radical departure for Intel, as it was not a low-power version of the desktop-oriented [Pentium 4](https://www.wikiwand.com/en/Pentium_4), but instead a heavily modified version of the [Pentium III](https://www.wikiwand.com/en/Pentium_III) [Tualatin](https://www.wikiwand.com/en/Pentium_III#Tualatin) design.
+Microarchitecture — P6 variant.
+Instruction set — x86, MMX, SSE, SSE2.
+>
+>   > The processor in my old Acer laptop is next ([source](https://ark.intel.com/content/www/us/en/ark/products/27595/intel-pentium-m-processor-760-2m-cache-2-00a-ghz-533-mhz-fsb.html)):
+>   >
+>   > Intel® Pentium® M Processor 760
+>   > 2M Cache, 2.00A GHz, 533 MHz FSB
+>   > 1 core, 1 thread.
+Physical Address Extensions is 32-bit.
+>
+> [x86_64](https://en.wikipedia.org/wiki/X86-64) packages are intended to be executed on processors which are compatible with the AMD64 64-bit platform, including the AMD Athlon 64, AMD Opteron and related AMD processor families, and the [Intel 64](https://en.wikipedia.org/wiki/X86-64#cite_note-11) based processors.
+>
+> These 64-bit processors are fully backward compatible with their 32-bit predecessors, so if you have a AMD64 or Intel 64 processor, it's up to you whether to install the 64-bit x86_64 packages or the 32-bit i686 packages.
+To get the highest level of performance out of your system you may want to use the 64-bit x86_64 distribution packages.

 Tiny Linux distributions are powerful innovations: having an entire operating system drive a computer with less than 1GB of storage and half as much RAM is the ultimate software hack.
+The next distros have 32bit versions:

 - [ ] Tiny Core:
   - Minimalistic, pain to setup.
 At 11MB for a text console and 16MB for a GUI, [Tiny Core Linux](http://tinycorelinux.net/) is almost impossibly small.